aaronsherwood/liveCoding/flok.md

 }
 ```

-Comment that entire if statement out and then add the following:
+Comment that entire if statement out.

+Then add the following:

 ```
 //Modify it and check if it is the adress of your BootTidal.hs file